giffyglyph/foundry-5e-monster-maker/docs/README.md

   * For the Brave

 * **MM v2 (Legacy):** https://raw.githubusercontent.com/Skyl3lazer/giffyglyph-monster-maker-continued/v2/module.json
-  * This is the original MM, only updated for Foundry v10 / dnd5e 2.1+.
+  * This is the original GGMM v2 module, only updated for Foundry v10 / dnd5e 2.1+.
 If you find bugs in it they may not get fixed unless I have a fix from other branches.

 You can install multiple branches side-by-side, but you must activate only **one branch at a time**.